 Example: Leasing.
 You want to lease some machinery equipment for 3 years.
 The payment is \$3,100 a month.
 You have to pay \$3,100 at the beginning of the first period to replace the last payment.
 You are offered an option to buy the machinery after 3 years for \$20,000.
 If you were to borrow the same capital today you would have to pay 14% annual interest.
-You want to find the capitalized value of the lease, the present value (PV).
+You want to find the capitalized value of the lease; the present value (PV).
 We assume that there are 12 payments per year.

-The CFD would look like this:
+The CFD would look like the one on the next page: